123Studios/BatchShield/README.md

 Create seperate process in temp that contains code that you would like to be ran.

 # Junk Variables
 Inject junk function calls inbetween characters to hide what is be run.
-(Example: (Before) echo Hello World.
-(After) %ctgvaj%e%zoefub%c%hoofpk%h%fmifer%o %ssacbx%H%dzxgvv%e%yicftt%l%nuueed%l%ycdsbd%o %fwopci%W%jxngbv%o%dattgh%r%hzspsj%l%xnowdy%d
+<p>(Example: (Before) "echo Hello World".
+(After) "%ctgvaj%e%zoefub%c%hoofpk%h%fmifer%o %ssacbx%H%dzxgvv%e%yicftt%l%nuueed%l%ycdsbd%o %fwopci%W%jxngbv%o%dattgh%r%hzspsj%l%xnowdy%d")</p>

+# Unreadable From Notepad
+Use certain byte to make notepad think it different type of file to make characters look strange.